privacy-scaling-explorations/core-program/MODULE_4.md

 The efficiency of Groth16 is very hard to beat, and as such it has become a de-facto standard in many blockchain technologies that require an efficient proof system.
 However, the requirement of a circuit-specific trusted setup is a significant downside for some use-cases.

-We may skip the detail of Groth16 but to keep in mind that the advantage is Groth 16 has small proof size.
+We may skip the details of Groth16 but just keep in mind that the advantage is its small proof size.
 The disadvantage is that it requires a circuit specific trusted setup.
+These days, we have much more advanced proof systems that improve upon these trade-offs.
+Nevertheless, Groth16 continues to be used in a lot of existing projects.

 #### Optional Reading